How to Paint Paneling and Make It Look Good

 What should I do if the paint on my paneling starts to peel?

-Yes, if you notice peeling paint, you should sand the affected areas, apply a primer, and repaint to restore a smooth finish.
+When you see peeling paint, sand the affected areas, apply a primer, and repaint to achieve a smooth finish.

 How can I maintain the appearance of painted paneling over time?